-- 5. Select the PMP to which you are submitting data from the dropdown list in the Select PMP field. - 6.
-For animal submission, click the Patient Animal box. - 7.
+- 5. Select the PMP to which you are submitting data from the drop-down list in the Select PMP field. - 6.
 Complete the required fields.

-- To report a dispensation for an animal, click the animal icon.
-The animal's first name goes into both the first name field and the animal's name field.
-This will ensure that PMP reporting goes underneath the animal and not the owner. - An asterisk () indicates a required field. - If you are entering a compound, click the Compound checkbox in the Drug Information section of the page, complete the required fields for the first drug ingredient, then click Add New to add additional drug
+- An asterisk () indicates a required field. - If you are entering a compound, click the Compound checkbox in the Drug Information section of the page, complete the required fields for the first drug ingredient, then click Add New to add additional drug

-8. Once you have completed all required fields, click Save.
+7. Once you have completed all required fields, click Save.